zkevinbai/tictactoe_two/README.md

 - [ ] fix the warning
 - [ ] add a slider to control how fast the AI plays
 - [ ] switch back and forth between X and O
+- [ ] make a 5x5 connect 5 game, and a 10x10 connect 5 game

 # Getting Started with Create React App